 The Company accounts for income taxes in accordance with FASB ASC Topic 740, "Income Taxes" ("ASC Topic 740").
 The Company's income tax expense, deferred tax assets and liabilities, and reserves for unrecognized tax benefits are based on enacted tax laws (see Note 11) and reflect management's best assessment of estimated future taxes to be paid.
 The Company is subject to income taxes in the U.S. and numerous foreign jurisdictions.
 Determining income tax expense requires significant judgment and estimates.

 Deferred income tax assets and liabilities arise from temporary differences between the tax and financial statement recognition of underlying assets and liabilities.
 In evaluating the ability to recover deferred tax assets within the jurisdictions from which they arise, the Company considers all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax-planning strategies and results of recent operations.
-In projecting future taxable income, historical results are adjusted for changes in accounting policies and incorporate assumptions including the amount of future state, federal and foreign pre-tax operating income, the reversal of temporary differences, and the implementation of feasible and prudent tax-planning strategies.
+In projecting future taxable income, historical results are adjusted for changes in accounting policies and incorporate assumptions including the amount of future state, federal and foreign pretax operating income, the reversal of temporary differences, and the implementation of feasible and prudent tax-planning strategies.
 These assumptions require significant judgment about the forecasts of future taxable income and are consistent with the plans and estimates the Company is using to manage the underlying businesses.
 In evaluating the objective evidence that historical results provide, three years of cumulative operating income (loss) are considered.
 Deferred income taxes have not been provided for U.S. tax liabilities or for additional foreign taxes on the unremitted earnings of foreign subsidiaries that have been indefinitely reinvested.

 The calculation of the Company's tax liabilities involves dealing with uncertainties in the application of complex tax laws and regulations in a multitude of jurisdictions across the Company's global operations.
 Changes in tax laws and rates could also affect recorded deferred tax assets and liabilities in the future.
 On December 15, 2022, the European Union ("EU") formally adopted the EU's Pillar Two Directive, effective January 1, 2024, which provides for a minimum effective tax rate of 15%, as established by the Organization for Economic Cooperation and Development ("OECD") Pillar Two Framework.
 A significant number of other countries have either already or are expected to implement similar legislation with varying effective dates.
-The Company is continuing to evaluate the potential impact of the EU's Pillar Two Directive and similar legislations adopted by other countries on its future results of operations, financial condition and cash flows.
+The Company is continuing to evaluate the potential impact of the EU's Pillar Two Directive and similar legislations adopted by other countries (collectively, "Pillar Two Directives"), but based on current guidance, the Company believes that its results of operations, financial condition and cash flows will not be materially impacted by such Pillar Two Directives.